 Since voter approval of the local Sales Tax (Measure A) in 2013, funds have been used to:

-- Improve public safety reliability and response time by replacing ten (10) police patrol vehicles and upgrading all in-car computers, and purchasing voice recorders for all patrol officers.
+- Improve public safety reliability and response time by replacing eleven (11) police patrol vehicles, upgrading all in-car computers, and purchasing voice recorders for all patrol officers.

 - Beautify Brand Boulevard to create a notable entrance into the City.

 - Replace and repair more than 43,000 square feet of sidewalks and install 77 ADA compliant curb ramps with truncated domes.